cloudmesh/cloudmesh-libcloud-eve/README.rst

 Configuration
 ------------------

-The AWS credentials are read from configuration file config/aws.yml.
+The AWS credentials are read from configuration file ../cloudmesh.yaml.
 It also contains the default configuration for a creating a vm node.
+Value of flavor, image and location is set to default.
+User can change according to need.

 You will have to do the following modifications to match you machine::